 - lemon slices, for serving

-- Remove halibut from the marinade and season with salt and pepper.
-Place in the hot pan and cook until a golden crust forms on the bottom of the fish, about 3-5 minutes.
+- Place halibut filets in the hot pan and cook, pressing down gently with a fish spatula, until a golden crust forms on the bottom of the fish, about 3-5 minutes.
 Try not to move the fish around the pan a lot until the crust forms to decrease sticking.